Perry Cox: Family life

-Cox's family is from Pittsburgh.
+Cox grew up in an Irish-American family in Pittsburgh, Pennsylvania.
 He has a sister, Paige (Cheryl Hines), who is a born-again Christian.
 Cox is presented as an ardent skeptic who says that he does not "technically believe" in God.
 His political views are varied; he has expressed disdain for members of both political parties, as well as "registered Independents".
 He opposes the Iraq War and is disgusted when Elliot reveals that she is a Republican.
 He also uses "Republican" as an insult for Paige.

-Cox's father was an abusive alcoholic, and he later says that his mother did nothing to stop him when he "drunkenly knocked us from room to room".
+Cox's father was an alcoholic who regularly beat him and Paige, and Cox later says that his mother did nothing to stop him when he "drunkenly knocked us from room to room".
 At the end of one episode, he admits to his sister that seeing her reminds him of the childhood he has tried so hard to forget.

 Cox was apparently legally divorced from Jordan Sullivan (Christa Miller Lawrence), but the two have lived together in an exclusive relationship since Jordan discovered she was pregnant.
 The marriage appears to have started out strongly, but went downhill after Jordan cheated on him with Dr. Peter Fisher (Jay Mohr).
 They were originally to have divorced after their first child died in infancy, but this plot point was omitted because the network decided that it was too dark a twist in the story.
 Later in the series, it is revealed that Sacred Heart's incompetent lawyer Ted Buckland (Sam Lloyd) did not submit the divorce papers properly, so Cox and Jordan have been married during the entire run of the show.
 They immediately resume the role of husband and wife since they have already reconciled, but they quickly become dissatisfied with being an ordinary married couple, so they agree to go back to acting as though they were divorced, even going so far as to actually legally divorce, with Ted (again) ending their marriage.
 In later seasons, Cox quietly resumes wearing his wedding ring, and Jordan soon acquiesces to the marriage title after the birth of their second child, and it is implied that they have remarried.